Formation of GW230529 from Isolated Binary Evolution: Conclusion

-\acknowledgments We thank Paul D. Lasky, Liang-Duan Liu, Ilya Mandel, Eric Thrane, Xiangyu Ivy Wang, and Yun-Wei Yu for helpful discussions.
+\acknowledgments {Population Synthesis Simulations in this paper made use of the COMPAS rapid binary population synthesis code (version 02.39.00), which is freely available at \url{http://github.com/TeamCOMPAS/COMPAS}.
+We thank the GWOSC (Gravitational Wave Open Science Center; \url{https://gwosc.org}) for making the data of GW230529 publicly available at \url{https://doi.org/10.7935/6k89-7q62}.
+We thank Floor Broekgaarden for publicly providing access to a template of a table that can summarize the binary population synthesis settings (\url{https://github.com/FloorBroekgaarden/templateForTableBPSsettings}).} The authors acknowledge anonymous referees for useful discussions.
+We thank {Floor Broekgaarden}, Paul D. Lasky, Liang-Duan Liu, Ilya Mandel, Eric Thrane, Xiangyu Ivy Wang, {Zepei Xing}, and Yun-Wei Yu for helpful discussions.
 JPZ thanks the COMPAS group at Monash University.
+JPZ acknowledges support from the Australian Research Council Centre of Excellence for Gravitational Wave Discovery (OzGrav), through project number CE17010004.
 YK and LS were supported by the Beijing Natural Science Foundation (1242018), the National SKA Program of China (2020SKA0120300), and the Max Planck Partner Group Program funded by the Max Planck Society.
-YQ acknowledges the support of the Key Laboratory for Relativistic Astrophysics at Guangxi University.
+YQ acknowledges the support of Anhui Provincial Natural Science Foundation (grant No. 2308085MA29).